Hiuching-Jyu/sunrisinggg.github.io/_posts/2021-7-13-ROS-errors-sulotions.md

 N: Updating from such a repository can't be done securely, and is therefore disabled by default.

-N: See apt-secure(8) manpage for repository creation and user configuration details.'
+N: See apt-secure(8) manpage for repository creation and user configuration details.`

 #### Sulotion
 [解决方案链接](https://blog.csdn.net/m0_49448331/article/details/108354926 )